TRIQS/triqs/doc/reference/c++/clef/expressions_form.rst

 Note that :

-* As a user, one *never* has to write such a type
+* As a user, one *never* has to write such a type.
   One always use expression "on the fly", or use auto.

-* Having the whole structure of the expression at compile time allows efficient evaluation (it is the principle of expression template : add a ref here).
+* Having the whole structure of the expression at compile time allows efficient evaluation (it is the principle of expression template: add a ref here).

 * Declaring an expression does not do any computation.
   It just stores the expression tree (its structure in the type, and the leaves of the tree).